About Regulation 83 and the No-Fault Fee Schedule

 When using the Workers' Compensation Board (WCB) Medical Fee Schedule to bill, are health providers bound by the preauthorization requirements contained in the fee schedule?

-Answer: No. Regulation No. 83, Section 68.1(b)(1) states that the general instructions and ground rules in the WCB Medical Fee Schedule applies to No-Fault claims, however those ground rules which refer to workers' compensation claim forms, pre-authorization approval and dispute resolution guidelines do not apply to No-Fault.
+A: No. Regulation No. 83, Section 68.1(b)(1) states that the general instructions and ground rules in the WCB Medical Fee Schedule applies to No-Fault claims, however those ground rules which refer to workers' compensation claim forms, pre-authorization approval and dispute resolution guidelines do not apply to No-Fault.

 I accepted a No-Fault assignment from a patient and rendered treatment.
 When I submitted the bill to the No-Fault insurer, they issued a denial of claim based on the results of an insurer medical examination (IME).
 Can I pursue the patient directly for payment of this bill?

-Answer: No. A physician who has accepted a No-Fault assignment of benefits from a No-Fault patient may not pursue the patient directly for payment if the No-Fault carrier denies payment for services based upon a determination that the services were not medically necessary.
+A: No. A physician who has accepted a No-Fault assignment of benefits from a No-Fault patient may not pursue the patient directly for payment if the No-Fault carrier denies payment for services based upon a determination that the services were not medically necessary.
 Such action by the provider would not be permitted under the No-Fault assignment of benefits language contained in claim forms required by N.Y.
 Comp.
 Codes R. & Regs. tit.
 11, 65-3.11(b)(ii) & (iv) (2002) (Regulation 68-C).

 The No-Fault assignment is considered a legal contract, wherein the health provider assignee assumes all of the legal rights and privileges of the injured party assignor.
 The assignee cannot arbitrarily disregard the provisions of a previously accepted No-Fault assignment.
 Inasmuch as a No-Fault assignment of benefits has been accepted and the No-Fault insurer denied continued treatments as not necessary or related to an automobile accident, the health provider is legally bound to resolve this question of fact through No-Fault arbitration or through a court of competent jurisdiction if they are in disagreement with the insurers denial of claim.
 A failure to exercise these remedies constitutes an acceptance of the insurers determination that health services rendered were not necessary, and under the terms of the assignment the health provider may not bill the patient for services rendered.